taiwangoldcard/website/content/community.md

 ---
-title: "Taiwan Gold Card Community"
+title: Taiwan Gold Card Community
 ---
 > #### We are a community of more than 150+ Gold Card Holders supporting each others.
 We meet regularly through monthly events.
 If you have the Employment Gold Card and want be part to the community, feel free to fill the [Google Form](https://forms.gle/K88uVy2jMW61DpT2A)

 {{< block "grid-2 mt-2 homepage-div" >}}